-^{1.} Safe state achievement intended here is compliant to Note on IEC61508-2, 7.4.8.1 refer to Section 3.5 Systematic safety integrity and Section 3.6 Description of hardware and software diagnostics.
+1. Safe state achievement intended here is compliant to Note on IEC61508-2, 7.4.8.1 a)

 ASR9: It is assumed that the safe state defined at system level by the end user is compatible with the assumed local safe state (SS1, SS2) for the compliant item.